vdanyliv/ngx-tiny-slider/README.md

 2. Import NgxTinySliderModule into your shared / root module
 3. Use in your component template use <ngx-tiny-slider>

-# Whats new on 1.0.0?
+# Whats new on 1.0.1?
-1. Angular 9 support
-2. Interface export update
+1. Possibility to import NgxTinySliderService in your component

 # Usage example
 Your module definition example